-Bankrupt Looks Like This by gracej
+Bankrupt Looks Like This

 Phillip Toledano’s pictures of abandoned offices are a perfect documentation of what has happened to many businesses since 2001.
 Slowly they’ve disappeared and the aftermath are empty office buildings and items of no worth left behind.
 He says about his project –